shharbola/shharbola.github.io/_pages/about.md

  **🌟 Bridging AI, Business, and Sustainability to Drive Innovation.
 Let’s connect and build intelligent, future-ready solutions! 🚀**

 <p>
-  With a Ph.D. in Information Technology from the University of Stuttgart, Germany, my expertise lies in LLMs, temporal predictions, visual analytics, and machine learning-driven modeling.
+  With a Ph.D. in CSE & Informatics from the University of Stuttgart, Germany, my expertise lies in LLMs, temporal predictions, visual analytics, and machine learning-driven modeling.
 I have developed novel AI-based methods and reduced-order modeling techniques, combining deep learning with analytical frameworks to solve complex challenges.
 My research extended to the University of Applied Sciences, Stuttgart (HFT Stuttgart, Germany), where I designed and implemented deep neural networks, recurrent neural networks, and reservoir computing models, leveraging tools such as Python, MATLAB, Dash, TensorFlow, and Keras.
 </p>

 <p>